ingvar-soloma/abz-test/README.md

 4. ✅ Frontend Setup Issues
     - Challenge: Faced unexpected issues while installing Vue, configuring Vite, and importing it into a Blade template, even though I had done it multiple times before.
     - Solution: reread the documentation and guides.
+5. ❌ Setting Up SSL Certificates for Vite in Docker.
+    - Challenge: Configuring Vite with SSL in a Dockerized environment was tricky because the default Vite dev server expects HTTP links, and the server uses HTTPS.
+    - Temporary Solution: imported raw links to build files in the Blade template.

 ---
 ## 📎 Additional Information